 Management Team with Substantial Operating Experience.
 Our senior management team has extensive operating experience across disciplines in the restaurant and retail sectors, including store operations, marketing, human resources, innovation, real estate, supply chain and finance.
-This team has an average of 15 years of restaurant industry experience, and many of our executives have experience at large public companies.
-In 2008, we hired our President and CEO, Aylwin Lewis.
-Aylwin was previously with Yum!
-Brands, Inc. from 1991 to 2004, most recently as President and Chief Multibranding and Operating Officer, as well as with Sears Holdings from 2004 to 2008, most recently as President and CEO.
+In 2017, we hired our President and CEO, Alan Johnson.
+Alan has over 30 years of executive leadership experience across a variety of retail and restaurant organizations.
 We believe our experienced leadership team is a key driver of our success and positions us to execute our long-term growth strategy.

 Distinct, Deep-Rooted Culture: The Potbelly Advantage.
 We believe our culture is a key to our success.
 It is embodied in The Potbelly Advantage, which is an expression of our Vision, Mission, Passion and Values.
 The Potbelly Advantage is the written mission statement for our company that is shared with everyone who works at our company, from our top executives to shop associates.
-We believe such mission statement serves as the foundation of everything we do, including how we plan and manage our business.
+We believe such a mission statement serves as the foundation of everything we do, including how we plan and manage our business.
 Our Vision is to create Potbelly fans nationwide.
 We want our customers to feel we are their "Neighborhood Sandwich Shop" and to become Potbelly fans and advocates.
 Our Mission is to make our customers and employees happy, to make more money and to improve our business every day.
 Our Passion is to be "The Best Place for Lunch."
-We strive to emphasize our Values of integrity, teamwork, accountability, positive energy and coaching throughout all levels of our organization including in our hiring process and training programs.
+We strive to emphasize our Values of integrity, teamwork, accountability, positive energy, food loving and coaching throughout all levels of our organization including in our hiring process and training programs.
 We also place importance on values for our leaders, such as delivering results through execution and building and inspiring teams.
 The Potbelly Values form a common language across our organization that we believe makes Potbelly a place our employees love to work.
 Through our Ethics Code of Conduct, ongoing training and evaluations, we encourage our employees to perform at their personal best and help them to work together as a team to make sure we deliver a positive experience to everyone who works here.
-See "-Shop Operations and Management-Our People."
-Our culture helps us attract and retain employees and has contributed to our hourly employee turnover rate of 83% for the year ended December 27, 2015.
+See "Shop Operations and Management__Our People."
+Our culture helps us attract and retain employees and has contributed to our better than industry average hourly turnover rate of 88% for the year ended December 31, 2017.
 We believe The Potbelly Advantage allows us to deliver operational excellence and grow our business and our base of devoted Potbelly fans.